 An increase from 1 to 7 lifts (all fully accessible) providing step-free access to the Central and Circle, Hammersmith & City and Metropolitan lines.

-An increase from 4 to 10 escalators down to the existing platform level concourse.
+An increase from 4 to 10 escalators.

 Significantly improving step-free access making the station easier to use for those with luggage, children or mobility impairments.